symblai/symbl-python-sdk/symbl/readme.md

     >
     >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
     >
+    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/video/post-video#query-params)
+    >
     >returns conversation object

 2. process_url(url):